Key Takeaways:

 For Firefox-only users, native vertical tabs are hard to beat.
 For everyone else, keep reading.

 The extension approach works, but there are real limitations.
-Extensions can't fully hide the horizontal tab bar on Chrome (you need CSS hacks or flags).
-They add memory overhead - Sidebery uses around 50-80MB on top of Chrome's already heavy footprint.
-And they only work inside Chrome.
+Extensions add memory overhead - Sidebery uses around 50-80MB on top of Chrome's already heavy footprint.
+They also only work inside Chrome, so they do not solve cross-browser tab management.

 Safari: No Vertical Tabs.
 Period.